-Clarifying text: "Expended funds" may include grant distribution, agency collection, or procurement of data.
+Clarifying text: "Expended funds" may include grant distribution, agency collection, or data procurement.

-11.2 If yes to Question 11.1, and as per OMB Circular A-11 Guidance (Section 25, Page 3), has your agency searched the GeoPlatform prior to making planned geospatial data investments to determine if an existing source for that data is available and meets mission requirements?
+11.1.a If yes to Question 11.1, and as per OMB Circular A-11 Guidance (Section 25, Page 3), has your agency searched the GeoPlatform prior to making planned geospatial data investments to determine if an existing source for that data is available and meets mission requirements?